lm3nitro/Projects/MySQL/Installation.md

 Tools: Windows 10, MySQL

-Step 1: Navigate to dev.mysql.com/downloads/installer/
+Navigate to dev.mysql.com/downloads/installer/
-Here we want to select the latest version.
+We want to select the latest version.
 A the time of this writing it is 8.0.37.
 I also selected to download the MSI Installer that does not include the web as seen in the screenshot below:

 ![Pasted image 20240504111155](https://github.com/lm3nitro/Projects/assets/55665256/c5265906-9b8a-4858-ac15-81ebc876719c)